harveyb4b/harveyb4b-Homework-6-brh/README.md

 <br>

-## Why should you use the Harvey Work Day Planner?
+## Why should you use the Harvey Weather Forecast
 Let this application keep you focused well planned for any activity or outfit.